Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	6. Bureaucratic waste analysis:  The literalism of this technology's bureaucratic waste varies according to the economic system that is implementing it.
 It is most literal in planned economies and least literal in feudal economies.
 The inclusion of people who love attaining calm control of fast-moving systems is no more (but no less) bureaucratically expensive than maintaining good roadways, recreational vehicle arenas, and vehicle fabrication organizations.
 Should a society engaging in these practice grow extremely unfit for bureaucratic life, these individuals may take up the hatred of bureaucracy, which intrinsically operates at a different pace than they would prefer.
 Furthermore, investing excessively in roads and vehicles is potentially injurious to public health due to pollution and vehicular accident risks, which may damage the productivity of skilled bureaucrats as well as injuring the assurance of safety that they prefer.
 	7. Utopic rating:  5/5 (Planned Economy), 4/5 (Regulated Economy), 3/5 (Free Economy), 2/5 (Feudal Economy)
 	8. Public protection rating:  2/5
+	9. Technological smoothness:  5/5
+	10. Technological extremophilia:  3/5
-	9. Kind of person most protected:  Automotive fans and racers.
+	11. Kind of person most protected:  Automotive fans and racers.
 5. Stasis Controller
 	1. Mechanism proposal:  This technology is a straightforward joke about a real yet productive method: it's about the controlled use of entropy to achieve productive aims.
 That's it!
 It's just about using slow processes to achieve better results in many fields, most notably agriculture, chemistry, and ecology.
 Some of these people are true heart craftsmen, but people trying to "productively" skive off work have also likely sunk a lot of effort into researching this kind of thing!
 	2. Narrative indicator:  Where the "infrastructure" of "a stasis controller" is set up, preserved foods are more common, as are hardwood forests, and the stores are better stocked with imperishable goods that don't need to move quickly to be profitable.
 	3. Narrative indicator:  Although it contributes little to the headline productive potential of stasis controller technologies, a society that has implemented these is probably better at giving people time and space to recover when they need it, because under this rule more of the economy is built in a way that treats the passage of time as a good thing.
 "Time heals all wounds," may be wholly true with sufficiently advanced technology.
 	4. Bureaucratic waste analysis:  As society includes more people who love jobs where they get to take their time with everything, it takes longer and longer for the paperwork to get done.  ...still, I rate this as 'pure', because it only gets pathetic rather than destructive.
 Serene as a stilled pond, and just as inactive.
 	5. Utopic rating:  5/5
-	6. Public protection rating:  4/5
+	6. Public protection rating:  5/5
+	7. Technological smoothness:  5/5
+	8. Technological extremophilia:  1/5  (Potentially luddistic.)
-	7. Kind of person most protected:  Cheesemakers.
+	9. Kind of person most protected:  Cheesemakers.
 6. Branching Facility
 	1. Mechanism proposal:  The literally described mechanism of duplicating people should be physically possible at some level of technology.
 The literalist interpretation is viable here, and can remain viable even if the achronal nature of Beyonders is not granted a similar literalist interpretation.
 I'll call this the Separatist interpretation.
 	2. Mechanism proposal:  A one-party consent method of reproduction that preferentially reproduces the most trusting people in society..?
 Hm, that sounds a lot like rape.
 I'll call this the Unionist interpretation.